Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 A – Cuillin Hills Hotel; B - Dunvegan Castle; C - Neist Point; D - Talisker Bay Beach; E - Fairy Pools; F - Glen Brittle Waterfalls; G - Sligachan Waterfalls; H - Sligachan Old Bridge; I – Cuillin Hills Hotel

-B – DUNVEGAN CASTLE – This castle was first built in the 13th century, sitting on an elevated rock overlooking an inlet on the eastern shore of Loch Dunvegan.
+B – DUNVEGAN CASTLEThis castle was first built in the 13th century, sitting on an elevated rock overlooking an inlet on the eastern shore of Loch Dunvegan.
 It has been the home of the Chiefs of Clan MacLeod for 800 years.
 You can tour the castle and the gardens, and also there is a boat trip onto Loch Dunvegan to see the seal colony.
 Unfortunately, there was no seal trip on the day we visited.
-You can check availability and operational hours here.
+You can check availability and operational hours on their website.

 Dunvegan Castle © The Luxury Travelers